Helaman99/Politick/BACKLOG.md

 # Backlog

-* Add "Agree to terms of service, etc." checkbox on signup page

 * Fix formatting for chatroom when you see opponents card

 * Fix hidden messages issue (maybe just use padding on `html` element?)